 Whether you're looking for a good scare or family fun, you can find it in Clark County WA!

 During the entire month of October, Vancouver’s expanding food scene will be on full display as restaurants offer 3 for $25 and/or $35 menus to local foodies and culinary visitors.
-Choose from traditional offers like a three-course meal comprised of appetizer, entrée, and dessert choices, or unique combinations that mix craft drink pairings, a variety of small plates, or menus designed to share.
+Choose from traditional offers like a three-course meal consisting of appetizer, entrée, and dessert choices, or unique combinations that mix craft drink pairings, a variety of small plates, or menus designed to share.
 (Hint: Order from five Dine the Couve menus and check in on the Restaurant Pass throughout the month for the chance to win a $100 gift card to the participating restaurant of your choice!)

 Discover the autumn foliage by train during a Chelatchie Prairie Train Ride, with a ghostly Headless Horseman visitor, or bring your goosebumps to a Haunted Walking Tour with the Clark County Historical Museum around some of Vancouver’s oldest neighborhoods.
 Learn about Fort Vancouver’s past as the Hudson's Bay Company with a walk through buildings like the Fur Store and Bake House.
 Stroll down Officers Row with golden shades and crisp air adding to the historical significance of the 22 Victorian homes.
 For an even spookier tour find the Spirit Tales of the Vancouver Barracks discussing the Barracks' shady past and the stories of past inhabitants.
 Stop by the only certified haunted bar in Vancouver for stories of the unusual, and unexplained occurrences that have been at the UnderBar for years, witnessed by staff, past and present.